 Proper use of the University’s electronic services and resources will enhance the quality of the University network and systems and foster a culture of respect for the intellectual property rights of both members of the University community and copyright owners in the larger creative community.

 University Copyright Policy

 This policy provides guidance on copyright law and its application to the copying of print material for academic use.
 The primary focus of the statement is on the use of “course packs,” but it also addresses other uses of copyrighted materials for academic use.
 The policy statement is divided into three parts: It (1) provides general information about copyright law, (2) sets forth the rules for determining whether permission is needed to reproduce written materials, and (3) provides guidance on how to obtain permission when it is needed.

-Essential Policies for the Columbia Community is a key central resources for a broad range of policy topics at Columbia.
+The University Policy site is a key central resources for a broad range of policy topics at Columbia.
 Included are policies that govern campus safety, attendance, alcohol and drugs, equal opportunity and nondiscrimination, sexual assault, event protocols, partisan political activity, and leaves of absence, as well as the Policy on Access to Student Records under the Federal Family Educational Rights and Privacy Act (FERPA) of 1974.
 Essential Policies also contains consumer information for enrolled and prospective students.

 You are expected to read and familiarize yourself with the full text of these policies, which are available online.